chromium/chromium/components/user_education/webui/README.md

 [Frontend documentation can be found here.](/ui/webui/resources/cr_components/help_bubble/README.md)

-Allows a WebUI page to support Polymer-based, blue material design ("Navi") [HelpBubble](../common/help_bubble.h)s that can be shown in the course of a [Feature Promo](../common/feature_promo_controller.h) or [Tutorial](../common/tutorial.h).
+Allows a WebUI page to support Polymer/Lit-based, blue material design ("Navi") [HelpBubble](../common/help_bubble.h)s that can be shown in the course of a [Feature Promo](../common/feature_promo_controller.h) or [Tutorial](../common/tutorial.h).